Serena Crichton-Stuart1

 Last Edited=10 Apr 2011

-Christian North was the daughter of Edward North, 1st Lord North and Alice Squire.1,2 She married William Somerset, 3rd Earl of Worcester, son of Henry Somerset, 2nd Earl of Worcester and Elizabeth Browne, before 19 May 1550.1 She died after 20 March 1563/64.1
+Christian North was the daughter of Edward North, 1st Baron North and Alice Squire.1,2 She married William Somerset, 3rd Earl of Worcester, son of Henry Somerset, 2nd Earl of Worcester and Elizabeth Browne, before 19 May 1550.1 She died after 20 March 1563/64.1

-As a result of her marriage, Christian North was styled as Countess of Worcester before 19 May 1550.
+After her marriage, Christian North was styled as Countess of Worcester before 19 May 1550.
 Her married name became Somerset.

 Child of Christian North and William Somerset, 3rd Earl of Worcester